hnlxyz/mern-task-management/README.md

 Senior System Analyst / Software Engineer

-13+ years of professional IT experience in Singapore, with experience across healthcare, engineering, and government-related systems.
+13+ years of professional IT experience in Singapore, with experience across healthcare, engineering and government-related systems.

 ### GitHub